/uses

 - Notepad: Rhodia dotpad.
 Smooooth with a subtle dot pattern.

-- Pens: Zebra Sarasa Grand (gel), LAMY AL-star (fountain)
+- Boring pens: Zebra Sarasa Grand (gel), LAMY AL-Star (ballpoint)

 - Git client: Tower.
 Arcane cmd-line incantations do not spark joy